-A. Encourage the use of materials and forms that refer to industrial and maritime heritage

-B. Develop street designs that are appropriate for areas of differing land uses

-C. Continue developing a variety of open space types including plazas, street parks, pocket parks, and repurposing of under-freeway parcels

-D. Partner with local organizations on stewardship, maintenance, and activation programming in the Public Realm

-E. Support the adaptive reuse of historic buildings, associated with past institutional uses, for community-serving purposes
+- A. Encourage the use of materials and forms that refer to industrial and maritime heritage - B. Develop street designs that are appropriate for areas of differing land uses - C. Continue developing a variety of open space types including plazas, street parks, pocket parks, and repurposing of under-freeway parcels - D. Partner with local organizations on stewardship, maintenance, activation programming in the Public Realm - E. Support the adaptive reuse of historic buildings associated with past institutional uses for community-serving purposes

+F. Encourage incorporating historic interpretive elements, such as signs and plaques, in public and private projects

-Building on the Central Waterfront Area Plan's Open Space Objectives 5.1 and 5.4, the Public Realm Plan inventories existing and planned open spaces and recommends open space improvements based on community input and interagency feasibility analysis.
-The Public Realm Plan selected representative open spaces to focus on for conceptual design through the plan effort, as illustrated in Chapter 4 of Exhibit A (June 2018 Draft Public Realm Plan).
+Building on the Central Waterfront Area Plan's Open Space Objectives 5.1 and 5.4, the Public Realm Plan inventories existing and planned open spaces and recommends open space improvements based on community input and interagency coordination.
+The Public Realm Plan selected representative open spaces to focus on for conceptual design through the plan effort, as illustrated in Chapter 4 of the Plan.

-The Public Realm Plan also contains a Key Pedestrian Routes Map (Figure 3-26 of Exhibit A) and a Map of Implementation Priorities for Complete Streets (Figure 3-26 of Exhibit A), which together will guide the capital planning and implementation of streetscape projects in the plan area.
+The Public Realm Plan also contains a Key Pedestrian Routes Map (Figure 3-26 of the Plan) and a Map of Implementation Priorities for Complete Streets (Figure 3-26 of the Plan), which together will guide the capital planning and implementation of streetscape projects in the plan area.
 Typical streetscape designs for Industrial, Mixed-Use, and Residential streets are also illustrated in the Public Realm Plan to serve as a reference for future projects.